BordetNicolas/node-red-contrib-huemagic/README.md

 ### Installation

 HueMagic was written for **Node.js 14+** and **Node-RED v2.1+**.
-It supports the square-shaped Hue Bridge with the **firmware 1948086000+** or higher.
+It supports the square-shaped Hue Bridge with the **firmware 1948086000+** or higher, as well as the newer **Philips Hue Bridge Pro**.
 You can install HueMagic directly via the [Node-RED Palette Manager](https://nodered.org/docs/user-guide/editor/palette/manager) or manually using [npm / yarn](https://nodered.org/docs/user-guide/runtime/adding-nodes).

-npm install node-red-contrib-huemagic-fork
+npm install node-red-contrib-huemagic-napadelice

 _Please make sure that you deactivate other Hue-related nodes in Node-RED and meet the minimum requirements of Node.js and the Philips Hue Bridge firmware!_